 When translating creative or literary content, MT is not a suitable choice.
 This can also be the case when translating culturally specific-texts.
 A good rule of thumb is the more complex your content is, the less suitable it is for MT.

-Using a combination of MT along with a human translator post-editor opens the doors to a wider variety of suitable content.
+That being said, using a combination of MT along with a post-editor opens the doors to a wider variety of suitable content.

 Which MT Engine Should You Use?

-Not all MT engines are created equal, but there is no specific MT engine for a specific kind of content.
-Publicly available MT engines are designed to be able to translate most types of content, however, with custom MT engines the training data can be tailored to a specific domain or content types.
+There is no specific MT engine for a specific kind of content.
+Generic MT engines are designed to be able to translate most types of content, however, with custom MT engines the training data can be tailored to a specific domain or content type.

 Using Machine Translation and a Translation Management System

-You can use MT on its own, but to get the maximum benefits we suggest integrating it with a TMS.
-With these technologies integrated, you will be able to leverage additional tools such as translation memories, term bases, and project management features to help streamline and optimize your localization strategy.
+You can use MT on its own, but to get the maximum benefits we suggest integrating it with a Translation Management System (TMS).
+With these technologies combined, you will be able to leverage additional tools such as translation memories, term bases, and project management features to help streamline and optimize your localization strategy.
 You will have greater control over your translations, and be able to analyze the effectiveness of your MT engine.
 TMSs like Memsource also include specific MT management features like Memsource Translate that selects the best MT engine for your content and Machine Translation Quality Estimation that will streamline your whole MT workflow.